aneesarom/aneesarom/README.md

 - 👋 Hi, I'm Anees Aro
-- 🌱 I'm currently learning about GANs and Transformers in computer vision.
+- 🌱 I work as a computer vision engineer.
 - 💞️ I'm looking to collaborate on projects that involve computer vision to tackle real-world problems.
 - 👩‍💻 Happy to assist beginners!
 - 📫 You can reach me through [linkedin](https://www.linkedin.com/in/anees-aro-52a79614a)